drug-design/course/docs/chapters/adme-properties.md

 #### Chemistry of Phase II Metabolism

-Phase II reactions include conjugation reactions in which an endogenous molecule (e.g. glucuronic acid or sulfate - see examples below), is added to a phase I metabolite or to the drug itself.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/chemistry-phase-ii-metabolism-7a7bacb1'><i class='fa fa-play' aria-hidden='true'></i></button>Phase II reactions include conjugation reactions in which an endogenous molecule (e.g. glucuronic acid or sulfate - see examples below), is added to a phase I metabolite or to the drug itself.
 The prerequisite for the conjugation reaction is for the molecule to have a suitable reactive functional group (e.g. OH, NH<sub>2</sub>, COOH) to which the endogenous substrate can be attached.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer